AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)
   The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
 The `components` array values MUST correspond to the stream's active parameter sets values.
 A Flow MUST track the stream's current active parameter sets.

 Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
 RFC 6184 does not define any such SDP parameters.
-The `sampling`, `width`, `height` and `depth` of the associated uncompressed picture must be derived from the H.264 active parameter sets by a Receiver.
+The `sampling` and `depth` of the associated uncompressed picture could be derived from the H.264 active parameter sets by a Receiver.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that SHALL be supported by all decoders conforming to that profile.
 It SHALL comply with the stream's active parameter sets.
 The permitted `profile` values are strings, defined as per ITU-T  Rec.
 H.264 Annex A

-  - "ConstrainedBaseline"
+  - "BaselineConstrained"
   - "Baseline" (Default if not specified in the SDP transport file)
   - "Main"
   - "Extended"
   - "High"
   - "HighProgressive"
-  - "ConstrainedHigh"
+  - "HighConstrained"
   - "High10"
   - "High10Progressive"
   - "High-422"